Data Tracking with Word Lists

 Calculate percent accuracy and look for patterns of strength or weakness.
 For example, if a student is consistently struggling with vowel teams or closed syllables, you know where to target additional practice.

-Take Me to the FREE Data Tracking Printable!
+Take Me to the Progress Monitoring Toolkit

 Previous